How to Stop a Puppy From Biting

 Nipping and destructive chewing often improve when puppies are done teething.
 However, it’s important to remember that teething is a lengthy process for puppies.

 “Many people believe that puppy teething is only something that lasts the first few months of puppyhood,” says Lisa Mullinax, a Seattle-based Certified Dog Behavior Consultant.
-“However, puppies go through two teething phases: the first is between 3-6 weeks, and longest begins at 12 weeks and lasts until 24 weeks, as adult teeth emerge.”
+“However, puppies go through two teething phases: the first is between 3-6 weeks, and the longest begins at 12 weeks and lasts until 24 weeks, as adult teeth emerge.”

 Dog with tongue out at animal shelter